Akshara-bs/Final-Project/README.md

 # Final-Project
-♦️ **While viewing the colab Notebook directly on GitHub, it may encounter a rendering error stating "'state' key is missing from 'metadata.widgets'".
+♦️ **While viewing the colab Notebook directly on GitHub, it may encounter a rendering error stating "unable to rendor code file".
 It is because of the GitHub display limitation for interactive widgets.
 For proper viewing, Please Download the notebook.**♦️

  Topic :
  **Disease Detection in Cassava Plant using Deep Learning-Based Image classification**

  This project focuses on the classification of cassava plant leaf disease using deep learning techniques.
-A hybrid model combining a custom CNN with MobileNetV2 was developed and compared with EfficientNetB0 and ResNet50 to assess performance, generalization, and computational efficiency.
+A  custom CNN was developed and compared with EfficientNetB0 and ResNet50 to assess performance, generalization, and computational efficiency.

 The research question guiding the initiative is therefore:
 *How can machine learning techniques be applied to accurately classify images of cassava plants into specific disease categories, and what is the most effective model architecture for this task?*